Midge Purce: Portland Thorns FC, 2018–2019

-NJ/NY Gotham FC, 2020–present
+Gotham FC, 2020–present

 Purce was traded to Sky Blue FC in 2020.
 During the 2021 NWSL season Purce played as a forward and scored nine goals, leading the team.
 She came in second in the NWSL Golden Boot race and was named to the NWSL Best XI in the 2021 NWSL Awards alongside teammates Caprice Dydasco and Kailen Sheridan.
 Purce was also a finalist for 2021 NWSL MVP following a breakout season.

-In January 2022, Purce signed a two year contract extension with NJ/NY Gotham FC.
-Gotham FC head coach Scott Parkinson describes Purce as an "intelligent footballer that can defend from the front for 90 minutes and is a constant threat when we have the ball."
+In January 2022, Purce signed a two-year contract extension with NJ/NY Gotham FC.
+Though sidelined through much of the 2023 NWSL season after tearing her quad, Purce was instrumental in Gotham FC's NWSL playoff run.
+She assisted both goals in Gotham FC's 1-2 Championship win over OL Reign and was named the Championship MVP.
+While at Gotham FC, Purce established a reputation as a strong dribbler and a dynamic, attacking player who is willing to take on defensive responsibilities.

+Purce found her 2024 season curtailed prematurely after injuring her ACL in a match against the Portland Thorns FC near the beginning of the year.
+After missing a season, she returned to the field in March 2025 and recorded an assist in her second game back.
+During her time in recovery, Purce signed a new contract with Gotham FC that kept her for an additional year.

+In May 2025, Purce scored her first goal since her injury return in the semifinals of the 2024–25 CONCACAF W Champions Cup, drawing and scoring a penalty in a 3–1 win against Club América.
+In the final against Tigres, she again drew a penalty but had it saved by Itzel González.
+Gotham went on to win 1–0 and become the inaugural winners of the competition.

 International career

 Youth USWNT (2011–2018)

-Purce was called up to the United States women's national U17, U20, and U23 teams.
+Purce was called up to the United States women's national under-17, under-20, and under-23 teams.
 She played in the 2012 FIFA U-17 Women's World Cup, made 4 appearances and 3 starts in the 2014 FIFA U-20 Women's World Cup, and scored goals for the US U20s against France in a friendly and against Mexico in the 2014 CONCACAF U20 Championship.